eliasrenger/eliasrenger/README.md

 Hi, I'm @eliasrenger
 an Engineering Physics student based in Sweden.
-Currently working with Bluebook to automate accounting!
+Having fun with coding and developing my own projects and working with LLMs!
 Reach me at - elias.renger@gmail.com